 What type of people live in Kilburn?

 Kilburn is a veritable melting pot of cultures, ethnicities and religions.
 What used to be a very Irish area is now primarily Caribbean and Afro-Caribbean, although you’ll still find almost 13% of the population here were born in Ireland.
 St Patrick’s Day and Caribbean festival celebrations in the neighbourhood are always worth attending!
-Exact demographics of the community in Kilburn are difficult to obtain because of its split across Boroughs, but there’s also large Cockney, African and Asian groups living here.
+Exact demographics of the community in the area are difficult to obtain because of its split across Boroughs, but there’s also large Cockney, African and Asian groups living here.
 The area attracts families and expats rather than young professionals or the middle classes.

 What transport links does Kilburn offer?

-Kilburn’s accessibility to the rest of the capital is fantastic, with plentiful Overground and Underground links.
+Accessibility to the rest of the capital is fantastic, with plentiful Overground and Underground links.

 Kilburn station sits on the Jubilee line between Willesden Green and West Hampstead, and Kilburn Park on the Bakerloo line between Queen’s Park and Maida Vale; both within Travelcard Zone 2.
 Brondesbury and Kilburn High Road both service the London Overground.

 London buses function day and night throughout the neighbourhood, connecting Kilburn to Victoria, Marble Arch and Oxford Circus.